kastendevhub/veeam_kasten_operator_terraform/README.md

 Exclude the `backend.tf` from your configuration if the `tfstate` will remain on the local workstation, or adapt the configuration depending on the terraform backend selected.

 ## Deployment Process

 The deployment is divided into two stages:

 1. Stage 1: Deploy the ROSA cluster
 2. Stage 2: Deploy the Veeam Kasten K10 Operator and optional components

+In this scenario, we consider that the Veeam Kasten Operator is going to be installed on OpenShift running in AWS.
+During the deployment of the Operator, there is an additional step seamlessly added which is the creation of an [`Infrastructure Profile`](https://docs.kasten.io/latest/install/storage.html#aws-infrastructure-profile) and some specific settings added on the configuration of the [AWS EBS `io2` storageclass](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-volume-types.html).
+The purpose of the Infrastructure profile is to allow Veeam Kasten to directly interact with AWS EBS APIs during the execution of the backup and export actions.
+In the particular case of AWS EBS, Veeam Kasten through the Infrastructure Profile can leverage AWS EBS APIs to support the `Change Block Tracking` mecanism, making the backup of large PVC more efficient.
+If you want to know more about `CBT` in Kubernetes [check this out](https://thenewstack.io/kubernetes-advances-cloud-native-data-protection-share-feedback/).

 ## Stage 1: Deploy ROSA Cluster